Home

 She spent four seasons, between 1994 and 1998, as the Schoolma’am in Barkerville.
 She also performed at Barkerville’s Theatre Royal in children’s theatre and at the Kelly Saloon with several of her one-woman shows.

-Mrs MacPherson the Victorian Schoolma’am also appeared at Fort Langley and at the Grist Mill and Gardens at Keremeos, where Pilgrim led the interpretation team and was responsible for programming.
+Her pioneer schoolma'am character also appeared at Fort Langley and at the Grist Mill and Gardens at Keremeos, where Pilgrim led the interpretation team and was responsible for programming.
 She and site manager, Cuyler Page, also created a summer kitchen where she demonstrated the domestic chores of the day.
 She often operated the mill, bred chickens, gardened, and was instrumental in establishing the Apple House Theatre at the site.

-Between 2002 and 2004, she ran the old 1884 schoolhouse on Pleasant Valley Road in Armstrong, where she conducted summer day camps, gave “lessons” to visiting schools, established an old-fashioned Christmas programme and presented several concerts.
+Between 2002 and 2004, she ran the old 1884 schoolhouse on Pleasant Valley Road in Armstrong, where she conducted summer day camps, gave “lessons” to visiting schools, established an old-fashioned Christmas program and presented several concerts.

 She performed shows and conducted tours, as Catherine Schubert, at Historic Hat Creek Ranch during 2004.